smsummers1/e2/p2/README.md

 ## Project 2
 + By: Shawna Summers
 + Production URL: <http://p2.shawnasummers.xyz>

 ## Game planning
-+Define a winner variable set to the string 'Tie' and an isWinner variable to false.
+*Define a winner variable set to the string 'Tie' and an isWinner variable to false.
-+Player A and B randomly get assigned a token of X or O
+*Player A and B randomly get assigned a token of X or O
-    -Use the rand() function to assign a token of X or O -X and O will be assigned as strings to PlayerA and PlayerB variables
+    *Use the rand() function to assign a token of X or O *X and O will be assigned as strings to PlayerA and PlayerB variables
-+Set up board with 9 locations on a 3x3 board
+*Set up board with 9 locations on a 3x3 board
-    -Create a single one-dimensional indexed array that starts at 0 and ends at 8.
+    *Create a single one-dimensional indexed array that starts at 0 and ends at 8.
 In my imagination it is starting in the upper left hand corner and ending in the bottom right hand corner shown below.

         |       |       |       |
         | ----- | ----- | ----- |